shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    Since :math:`d\:\mathbf{F}` is a 3-form, its Hodge dual :math:`⋆\:d\:\mathbf{F}` is a 1-form.
-We can thus rewrite the homogenous equation as acting on 1-forms, and the inhomogenous equations as acting on
+We can thus rewrite the homogenous equation as acting on 1-forms, and the inhomogeneous equations as acting on
    3-forms:

    .. math::